AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 Conversion events represent on-site customer actions tracked by [!DNL Amazon Ads] — such as a purchase, wishlist addition, shopping cart action, or product detail view.
 Select at least one and up to three **[!UICONTROL Conversion events]** from the list, choosing the events that align with the primary goal of the campaign you are measuring.
 If no conversion events are available, the [!UICONTROL Attribution] option is grayed out and unavailable for selection.

 Once the form is complete, select **[!UICONTROL Create report]**.
 The report is created immediately and appears in the **[!UICONTROL Measure]** tab with a scheduled or pending status, but does not execute until the run date.
-Results are viewable on or after the run date.
+After the run date, [!DNL AMC] processes the queries on your behalf; results are typically available within 24 hours.

 ## View a report {#view-report}